anityche/spring-boot-with-react-integrated/README.md

 # spring-boot-with-react-integrated
-spring boot with react integrated. build maven.
+spring boot with react integrated. build util is maven.